 I don’t get it.
-Shadow Warrior 2 is as far removed from the 1997 FPS original as it could possibly be without turning to a different genre entirely.
+Shadow Warrior 2 is as far removed from the 1997 FPS original as it could possibly be without turning into a different genre entirely.
 Stylistically, story-wise, and even in terms of gameplay, it has next to nothing in common with the original and only shares a passing resemblance to the 2013 remake.
 The game itself is kind of alright, but the few ties it still shares with its predecessors put in a bad light.

 After the events of the Shadow Warrior remake, the world of the Ancients and the regular old human world have become intertwined.
 Demons have overrun Earth, pushing survivors to a handful of militarized societies like Zilla City, operated by series villain Orochi Zilla and his megacorporation.